NilsSlui/easygit/README.md

 ## Overview

-This is a lightweight menubar application designed to bring basic git repository management to the macOS menu bar.
+This is a tony menubar application designed to bring very basic git repository interactivity to the macOS menu bar.
 It offers a simple interface for selecting a git repository folder, monitoring its status, and synchronizing changes with the remote repository.

 ## Features